starreeze/latr/readme.md

 # Lookahead Tree-Based Rollouts for RLVR

-This is the official implementation of the paper _Lookahead Tree-Based Rollouts for Enhanced Trajectory-Level Exploration in Reinforcement Learning with Verifiable Rewards_.
+This is the official implementation of the paper [Lookahead Tree-Based Rollouts for Enhanced Trajectory-Level Exploration in Reinforcement Learning with Verifiable Rewards](https://arxiv.org/abs/2510.24302).

 ![overview](assets/overview.jpg)